myltik/azure-docs.ru-ru/articles/active-directory/aad-connect/active-directory-aadconnect-dirsync-upgrade-get-started.md

 <properties
-   pageTitle="Azure AD Connect: обновление службы DirSync | Microsoft Azure" description="Узнайте, как обновить DirSync до Azure AD Connect. В этой статье описывается процедура обновления DirSync до Azure AD Connect" services="active-directory" documentationCenter="" authors="andkjell"
+   pageTitle="Azure AD Connect: Upgrade from DirSync | Microsoft Azure" description="Learn how to upgrade from DirSync to Azure AD Connect.
+This articles describes the steps for upgrading from DirSync to Azure AD Connect." services="active-directory" documentationCenter="" authors="andkjell"